Geelong: 21st century

 A change to the city skyline is occurring with a number of modern apartment buildings on the Waterfront and central business district planned or under construction.
 On 10 July 2008, approval was given for a $100-million twin-tower apartment complex of 16 and 12 floors to be built on Mercer St in the city's western edge.
 The towers will become the tallest buildings in the city, taking the title from the Mercure Hotel.
 Further highrise developments are planned as part of the City of Greater Geelong's Geelong Western Edge strategic plan.
 A$17-million 11-story apartment tower has also recently been proposed to be built next to the Deakin Waterfront Campus.

 In 2012, a design competition for a "city icon" was run for the City of Geelong by Deakin University and Senia Lawyers.
 The recipient of the prize and winning design entry was JOH Architects and their design titled "The Sea Dragon".

 Geelong's new Library and Heritage Centre opened to the public in November 2015.
 The new addition to Geelong offers new research facilities, display areas and hosts Geelong's extensive heritage, modern and Indigenous.
 The new library was awarded the Sir Zelman Cowen Award for Public Architecture in 2016.

-Currently Geelong is undergoing a major revival effort, the Green Spine Project.
-The Green Spine project will connect Johnstone Park to the Botanic Gardens by a continuous line of trees via Malop Street.
-The redevelopment of Malop street will see the installation of separated bike lanes from both pedestrians and local traffic by greenery, the design is an Australian first.
+Geelong is subject to a major revival effort: the Green Spine Project.
+The Green Spine project aims to connect Johnstone Park to the Botanic Gardens by a continuous line of trees via Malop Street.
+The redevelopment of Malop Street will see the installation of bike lanes separated from both pedestrians and local traffic by greenery, the design is an Australian first.
 This project includes the installation of art sculptures and street art throughout the city centre.
 Major redevelopments are also occurring at Johnstone Park, with a new raingarden installation, and Lt Malop Street is seeing more upgrades.

-In the suburbs Geelong West's Pakington Street is seeing major upgrades to its street appeal, with new plantings and upgrades to many of the shops.
-Manifold Heights' Shannon Avenue will see redevelopment to make it more pedestrian friendly.
-To Geelong's north, Rippleside is undergoing major changes, with the ongoing development of Balmoral Quay which will see Rippleside Park and nearby St Helens Park connected via a waterfront footpath as well as beach restoration and a boat dock expansion.
+In the suburbs, Geelong West's Pakington Street is seeing major upgrades, with new plantings and improvements to many of the shops.
+Shannon Avenue in Manifold Heights will see redevelopment to make it more pedestrian friendly.
+To Geelong's north, Rippleside is undergoing major changes, with the development of Balmoral Quay which will see Rippleside Park and nearby St Helens Park connected via a waterfront footpath, as well as beach restoration and a boat dock expansion.

 Recently new high rise buildings are being built giving Geelong more jobs and housing.
-Worksafe Victoria opened up a new 14-storey building on Malop Dt.
-It opened in mid-2018 and was the tallest building until it was announced that two residential high rises would be built and completed in late 2019.
+Worksafe Victoria opened up a new 14-storey building on Malop St. It opened in mid-2018 and was the tallest building until it was announced that two residential high rises would be built and completed in late 2019.
 They are called The Mercer and Miramar Apartments.